 - Unchanged choroidal pigmentation, right eye

-As you know, Howdy has been diagnosed with ERU, a no-bueno eye disease.
-What the above says in plain words is that he has no inflammation in either eye and the small damage that had been done is stable.
+As many of you know, Howdy has been diagnosed with ERU, a no-bueno eye disease.
+What the above says, in plain words, is that he has no inflammation in either eye and the small damage that had been done is stable.
 The “choroidal pigmentation, right eye” means he has a pigmented freckle on the back of his eye.
 It may be unrelated and is stable too.
 Probably a lot of horses have them.

 To date, we have injected the eye with gentamicin (yikes!), given him a course of Baytril, and are finishing up with a course of doxycycline.
 About two months ago, he had a leptospirosis titer in his left eye of 1600.
 This means that when the fluid from his eye was diluted to 1:1600, the leptospirosis titer was still discernible.
 Oy vey!
 That implies a very strong immune response.
 Meanwhile, he had a titer of 0 in his blood.
 This is not an uncommon result in horses with ERU.
 In Howdy’s case, it is actually a little bit of good news because we have then a pretty good idea of what is causing the inflammation.